-European Studies and Communication Management publish module books and readers for most subjects on its electronic learning environment called 'Blackboard'.
+ESCM publish module books and readers for most subjects via the electronic learning environment called 'Blackboard'.
 Details on required textbooks and materials will be made available to students upon arrival.

 Many modules have a required textbook.
 Textbooks can be expensive and there are very limited numbers of copies in the library (there is always a copy to be consulted and which cannot be lent out).
 It is sometimes possible to buy a second-hand copy of the textbook from a student who has already taken the module.
 Ultimately, you may have to buy the brand new textbook.
-This being the case, then you should order the book as soon as you know what your subject choice will be, particularly for subjects offered in the first half of the semester.
+This being the case, you should order the book as soon as you know what your subject choice will be, particularly for subjects offered in the first half of the semester.
+However, we do not advise students to buy books before the confirm their course choice during the introduction week.